KazaiMazai/SwiftletModel/README.md

 /**
 It can be mutual.
-Mutual relation requires to provide a witness to ensure that it is indeed mutual: direct and inverse key paths.
+Mutual relation requires providing a witness to ensure that it is indeed mutual: direct and inverse key paths.
 */